shinyish/shinyish/README.md

 <h2>Hi my name is Shiny</h2>

-I have basic knowledge on JavaScript and I am currently learning Discord.js aswell as learning some basic lua too.
+I have basic knowledge on JavaScript and I am currently learning Discord.js aswell as learning some intermediate lua too.
 My dream is to work as a full-stack engineer at a good company and be a good developer.

 * I am learning more JavaScript
 * I am learning Discord.js